color shape color shape

 • These reductions in utilization led to an average savings of $1,500 per consumer annually.

-Training was associated with several other factors that impact quality of life.
-For consumers with trained caregivers, researchers saw:
+Training through CCA was associated with several other factors that impact quality of life.
+For consumers who receive care from trained caregivers, researchers saw:

 • 20% fewer complications for consumers with chronic illness